Adding Geometry

 1. Select one mesh and one curve;

-2. Run the function and adjust offset (D) and rotation (F);
+2. Run the function and adjust the offset (D) and the rotation (F);

 3. Press Q to quickly duplicate the segment;